Facebook

 Best Brakes on a Bike

-You should also note that this bike comes in seven different colors.
-Your child can choose their favorite!
+This bike offers a rainbow of seven colors for your child to pick their favorite!
 It’s also available in a variety of sizes, with or without training wheels or kickstands.
 Check out the chart to find the right size for your child.

 What We Like